-A qualitative study is embedded in CONTRACT 2 (The CONTRACT 2 Communication Study) to identify potential barriers to recruitment and improve informed consent.
+A qualitative study was embedded in CONTRACT 2 (The CONTRACT 2 Communication Study) during the pilot phase to identify potential barriers to recruitment and improve informed consent.
 Our qualitative study embedded within CONTRACT found that while most surgeons approved of the research question being addressed by the trial, many preferred surgery to conservative treatment ^{4,18}.
 This preference was evident from the concern's surgeons expressed about conservative treatment during qualitative interviews, and how surgeons presented the treatment arms to families in the early months of CONTRACT, which often communicated their preference for surgery.
 Presenting treatment arms in a balanced way without indicating a preference for one treatment over another is known to facilitate trial recruitment and consent ^{19, 20}.
 In CONTRACT, the qualitative team worked with surgeons to enhance communication about the trial by developing and delivering two bespoke trial communication training sessions across sites informed by ongoing analysis of audio-recorded CONTRACT consultations and interviews with families and health professionals.
 After each training session delivered, surgeons' presentation of treatment arms became more balanced and CONTRACT recruitment rose markedly.4

-Building on learning from the CONTRACT Communication Study, we will develop and deliver bespoke communication training to optimise surgeons' communication about CONTRACT 2 and families' experiences of being approached about CONTRACT 2.
-We will identify potential recruitment issues by monitoring

-CONTRACT 2 recruitment at all sites and request sites to audio-record CONTRACT 2 consultations.
-Researchers from the University of Liverpool will review CONTRACT 2 consultation recordings to inform bespoke trial communication training, which we will provide to all sites on an ongoing basis during the internal pilot phase of CONTRACT 2.
+Building on learning from the CONTRACT Communication Study, the sub-study team developed and delivered bespoke communication training to optimise surgeons' communication about CONTRACT 2 and families' experiences of being approached about CONTRACT 2.
+This identified potential recruitment issues by monitoring CONTRACT 2 recruitment at all sites and requesting sites to audio-record CONTRACT 2 consultations.
+Researchers from the University of Liverpool reviewed CONTRACT 2 consultation recordings to inform bespoke trial communication training, which was provided to all sites on an ongoing basis during the internal pilot phase of CONTRACT 2.